Dog looking out a car window.

 High temperatures can affect pets throughout summer, both inside parked vehicles and out during other routine activities.
 Fortunately, there are multiple things you can do to help keep dogs and cats safe through the hot months and beyond:

-• Follow simple tips to keep the whole family cool this summer.
+• Follow these tips to help keep the whole family cool this summer.

 • Help prevent dehydration in pets by always providing access to clean, fresh water.
 Bring pet water bottles or pop-up bowls on outings and take frequent breaks.